 - Make My Monster Grow: Corona does this to Spike in order to attack the Luna Six.

-- Mind Control Music: Used by the sirens to attempt to lure the Luna Six to their deaths.
+- Mind-Control Music: Used by the sirens to attempt to lure the Luna Six to their deaths.
+It doesn't work on Lyra because she can tell they're out of harmony.

 - Mistaken for Profound: Trixie believes that Luna's riddle "The sixth Element is right beside you" refers to her new friends, when in fact Luna simply meant her cutie mark, which represents Magic.
 What's funnier is that Cheerilee even figured this out earlier, and Trixie shot her idea down.